git-annex-remote-rclone/git-annex-remote-rclone/README.md

  RCLONE_CONFIG_PASS=your_password_here git annex ...
  ```

-   Pull requests adding more more secure way of working with `rclone` configuration password are welcome.
+   Pull requests proposing a more secure or easier to use approach to password-protected `rclone` configurations are welcome.

 3. Create a git-annex repository ([walkthrough](https://git-annex.branchable.com/walkthrough/))
 4. Choose a repository layout.
 If you are having difficulty choosing, the `lower` layout is recommended.
 Supported layouts: